 The levels of dietary fibre, in addition to the excellent balance of fatty acids, can help lower dangerous levels of LDL cholesterol.
 This bad cholesterol is responsible for plaque deposition and an increased risk of atherosclerosis, heart attack, and stroke, so managing these levels and boosting HDL good cholesterol levels may be the best effect of watermelon seeds.

 Improve Immune System

 Watermelon seeds are an incredible source of minerals, with roughly 140% of your magnesium requirements in a single cup of dried seeds.
-This is in addition to copper, iron, potassium and manganese, all of which can help to strengthen bones and increase bone mineral density.
+This is in addition to copper, iron, potassium, and manganese, all of which can help strengthen bones and increase bone mineral density.
 This will lower your risk of early-onset osteoporosis and keep you feeling strong and durable as you age.

 Lower Blood Pressure

 Nutrients like in magnesium, potassium, and certain amino acids in watermelon seeds are able to improve heart health.
 Arginine is linked to lowering blood pressure, as are the omega-6 fatty acids found in these seeds.
 Potassium is also a well-known vasodilator, helping regulate blood pressure and reduce strain on the cardiovascular system.